rust-lang/rust/doc/tutorial.md

 Assuming you've programmed in any C-family language (C++, Java, JavaScript, C#, or PHP), Rust will feel familiar.
-The main surface difference to be aware of is that the bodies of `if` statements and of loops *have* to be wrapped in brackets.
+The main surface difference to be aware of is that the bodies of `if` statements and of `while` loops *have* to be wrapped in brackets.
 Single-statement, bracket-less bodies are not allowed.

 If the verbosity of that bothers you, consider the fact that this allows you to omit the parentheses around the condition in `if`,